 Jakemans Throat and Chest Lozenges

-Although not certified gluten-free, this company maintains gluten-free standards in all their products of containing a "maximum of 20 ppm gluten within a finished product".
-Jakemans makes a variety of cough drop flavors including peppermint, anise, honey and lemon, and chili and lime.
-These drops can be purchased Amazon for a wide range of prices.
+Although not certified gluten-free, this company maintains gluten-free standards in all its products under the Codex Standard.
+Depending on a person's gluten intolerance, they could be taken to relieve cough.
+Jakemans makes a variety of cough drop flavors, including peppermint, anise, honey and lemon, and chili and lime.

 These cough drops are a menthol-based drop available in a variety of flavors.
 The company states the drops are gluten-free, kosher, and safe for vegans and vegetarians.
-Fisherman's Friend Lozenges can be purchased at Walgreens for around $3.00.
+This cough drop dates back to 1865.

 When following a gluten-free diet, it is critical to be an educated shopper.
 Some ingredients are added to cough drops that contain wheat, barley, rye, or oats.
-Those with celiac disease should be very cautious when consuming drops with these ingredients or avoid them all together.
+Those with gluten intolerance should be very cautious when consuming drops with these ingredients or avoid them altogether.
+When checking your cough drop ingredients, you'll want to watch for natural flavoring and malt extract.

-- Natural Flavoring - The FDA states that this ingredient is an umbrella term to describe extracts or essence from "a spice, fruit or fruit juice, vegetable or vegetable juice, edible yeast, herb, bark, bud, root, leaf or similar plant material, meat, seafood, poultry, eggs, dairy products, or fermentation products".
-Natural flavoring runs the risk of containing gluten particles.
-Additionally, some with celiac disease report having problems with natural flavoring.
+The FDA states that this ingredient is an umbrella term to describe extracts or essence "not derived from a spice, fruit or fruit juice, vegetable or vegetable juice, edible yeast, herb, bark, bud, root, leaf or similar plant material, meat, fish, poultry, eggs, dairy products, or fermentation products thereof."
+The National Celiac Association lists them as unlikely to contain gluten, but they could contain gluten particles.

-- Malt Extract - Although rarely used, this extract is found in some cough drops and could be a potential hazard for those with celiac disease.
-Malt is derived from barley, thus may be a carrier for gluten.
+Although rarely used, this extract is found in some cough drops and could be a potential hazard for those with celiac disease.
+Malt is derived from barley, and thus may be a carrier for gluten, according to the National Celiac Association.

-Although most cough drops are made naturally without gluten, some have an increased risk for cross contamination or contain hidden sources of gluten in the ingredients.
-Always double check the ingredient list on your cough drops and consult a registered dietitian if you have concerns.
+Lastly, remember that although most cough drops are made naturally without gluten, some have an increased risk for cross-contamination or contain hidden sources of gluten in the ingredients.
+Always double-check the ingredient list on your cough drops and consult a registered dietitian if you have concerns.